-We have scheduled the walks this very late-blooming year as late as we could keeping within the festival dates.
+We have done our best to schedule the walks when the trees will be in bloom at our best locations.
 Fortunately, these locations all have historical or cultural features of interest in addition to the blossoms, and our leaders will be sure to make the trip worth your while even if we don’t catch the peak bloom at the walk locations.
 It’s best to keep checking this page for changes.

 Cherry Blossom Viewing is a cool sport – please dress for it!
-Except for the evening talk, there is no need to register for these events – just show up with your boots and umbrella.
+There is no need to register for these events – just show up with your boots and umbrella.

 - Walk in the West End; meet at Burrard Skytrain Station, on Burrard on the corner nearest the Hyatt Regency Hotel

 - Presented by Wendy Cutler, Cherry Scout Co-ordinator.
 Wendy has been scouting and documenting the tree locations in these neighbourhoods since the festival began, and she has led several sakura tours.

 This walk begins with the singing of Easter Parade, accompanied by ukuleles and you!
 You may wear your Easter Bonnet for the occasion, and you may play your ukulele.
 The singing begins at 1:25 sharp (but in tune).
 Here is a map of the 2016 route, and the words to the song.
 This is usually a long walk.

 - April 5, 2018, Thursday, 10am to 11:30am

 - Meet at the lobby of Hyatt Regency Vancouver at 655 Burrard Street

 - Led by Joseph Lin, director of the Green Club of BC.
 Joseph Lin knows more about Vancouver street trees than maybe anyone, and his enthusiasm is infectious.

 - April 8, 2018, Sunday, 10am to noon <- keep checking this date